gohugoio/hugo/content/en/commands/hugo_mod_npm_pack.md

 Prepares and writes a composite package.json file for your project.

-On first run it creates a "package.hugo.json" in the project root if not alread there.
+On first run it creates a "package.hugo.json" in the project root if not already there.
 This file will be used as a template file with the base dependency set.

 This set will be merged with all "package.hugo.json" files found in the dependency tree, picking the version closest to the project.